isuru18113/shopmate-app/README.md

 flutter_launcher_icons: ^0.13.1: The flutter_launcher_icons package version 0.13.1 was utilized to generate launcher icons for ShopMate App.

 flutter_localizations: package that provides localization and internationalization support for Flutter applications.

+mockito: ^5.4.2:  package used for create mock objects for testing